A Web Tool That Pairs Fonts With Perfect Chemistry.

 Concept

-First iteration and testing
+First iteration & testing

 To review the first prototype, I decided to experiment with a tool I was new to: an AI-powered online usability review.
 It definitely helped spot usability issues (such as improper or missing icon labeling), as well as more general inconsistencies throughout the layout which I then corrected.
-Plus, I added a dark theme to test the pairings in both conditions I found this evaluation method pretty helpful in paving the way for more in-depth testing with actual users later on.
+Plus, I added a dark theme (image 1d) to test the pairings in both conditions I found this evaluation method pretty helpful in paving the way for more in-depth testing with actual users later on.

 Conclusion